Filip Hronek Game Preview: Canucks vs. Sharks

 Hronek Season Stats Insights

-- Hronek has an assist in 13 of 18 games this season, with multiple assists on four occasions.
+- In 15 of 21 games this season, Hronek has registered an assist, and in four of those matches recorded two or more.

-- Hronek has an implied probability of 57.1% to exceed his point total based on the odds.
+- Hronek's odds on his points over/under carry an implied probability of 62.5% that he hits the over.

-- Given his moneyline odds, Hronek has an implied probability of 51.2% of going over his assist prop bet.
+- There is an implied probability of 56.1% of Hronek going over his assist prop bet, considering the moneyline odds.

 Sign up for Underdog fantasy today.